1&1 MyWebsite is a drag-and-drop website builder from German hosting giant 1&1 Internet.

-If you need something more, you're able to choose from a wide range of responsive templates.
+If you need something more, you're able to choose from more than 400 responsive templates.
 These are grouped by topics or you can search the collection by keyword, and most of our test searches returned plenty of good-looking designs.

-Click a template thumbnail and you're able to view a larger image, although unfortunately, there's no option to preview the template as an active site in your browser.
+Click a template thumbnail and you're able to view larger images of the desktop, tablet and mobile views of the sites.
+Unfortunately, and unlike most of the competition, there's no option to preview the template as an active site in your browser.
 You can't switch templates later unless you wipe everything and start again, so it's important to choose carefully.